 Your burn injury claim seeks to recoup the losses you have related to your burn injury.
 This typically includes medical bills, future medical care costs, and lost wages.
 You may also seek out non-monetary compensation for psychological and emotional damage, such as pain and suffering.

 With time and appropriate treatment, many burn injuries heal, and the victim returns to life as normal.
 Others are left with lifelong scarring and disfigurement that is not correctable.
 And others still find themselves burdened with permanent impairments and disabilities that affect their lives in profound ways.
-If you are left with a disability as a result of your injury, you may be entitled to enhanced compensation, including damages for diminished capacity to earn a living, loss of consortium and community, and other awards.
+Suppose you are left with a disability as a result of your injury.
+In that case, you may be entitled to enhanced compensation, including damages for diminished capacity to earn a living, loss of consortium and community, and other awards.

 The hurdles on the road to recovery for burn accident victims are many, but the right Anaheim burn injury attorney in your corner can help lighten your load.
-Contact JML Law right away to set up a free consultation to discuss your particular case.
-Our attorney can help identify any potential litigants—whether that’s your employer, the manufacturer of a faulty product, or some other party—and determine your best course of action moving forward with your burn injury claim.
+Contact JML Law immediately to set up a free consultation to discuss your case.
+Our attorney can help identify potential litigants—whether that’s your employer, the manufacturer of a faulty product, or some other party—and determine your best course of action moving forward with your burn injury claim.